ddcovery/expressive_sort/README.md

 end
 ```

-Fore better measurement, each test is internally ran 5 times, each time with a newly generated set of numbers (to avoid run-to-run optimization effects).
+For better measurement, each test is internally ran 5 times, each time with a newly generated set of numbers (to avoid run-to-run optimization effects).

 The results, as CSV, are